Guignolet: Uses

+Literature Mentions

 Jules Romains mentions the liqueur in his novel "Les Copains" (Éditions Gallimard,1922).
 The innkeeper responds to Broudier et Bénin: "Je n'ai justement plus de fine, mes bons messieurs; mais j'ai encore du guignolet.

 In Fred Varga's thriller An Uncertain Place, two of the characters share a guignolet every night, accompanied by winkles picked out by each with his personal pin, one with a blue head, one with an orange head.

+Jean Giraud aka Moebius has "The Major" consume a "Kirch Guignolet" (sic) in his graphic novel "The Hunted Hunter", a tie-in to his acclaimed work "The Airtight Garage".

 Audric Baillard, a key recurring character in Kate Mosse' Languedoc trilogy of books (Labyrinth,Sepulchre and Citadel) is especially fond of Guignolet.